Apple Advanced Typography: AAT Layout

-AAT first requires the text to be turned entirely into glyphs before text layout occurs.
+AAT requires the text to be turned entirely into glyphs before text layout occurs.
 Operations on the text take place entirely within the glyph layer.

 The core table used in the AAT layout process is the "morx" table.
 This table is divided into a series of chains, each further divided into subtables.
 The chains and subtables are processed in order.
 When each subtable is encountered, the layout engine compares flags in the subtable against control flags, generally derived from user settings.
 This determines whether or not the subtable is processed.

 The set of available features in the font is made accessible to the user via the "feat" table.
 This table provides pointers to the localizable strings that can be used to describe a feature to the end user and the appropriate flags to send to the text engine if the feature is selected.
 Features can be made invisible to the user by the simple expedient of not including entries in the "feat" table for them.
 Apple uses this approach, for example, to support required ligatures.

 Subtables may perform non-contextual glyph substitutions, contextual glyph substitutions, glyph rearrangements, glyph insertions, and ligature formation.
 Contextual actions are sensitive to the surrounding text.
 They can be used, for example, to automatically turn an s into a medial s anywhere in a word except at its end.

 The "morx" subtables for non-contextual glyph substitutions are simple mapping tables between the glyph substituted and its substitute.
-The others all involve the use of finite state machines.
+The others all involve the use of finite-state machines.

-For the purposes of processing the finite state machine, glyphs are organized into classes.
+For the purposes of processing the finite-state machine, glyphs are organized into classes.
 A class may be small, containing only a single glyph (for something like ligature formation), or it may include dozens glyphs or even more.
 A special class is automatically defined for any glyph not included in any of the explicit classes.
 Special classes are also available for the end of the glyph stream and glyphs deleted from the glyph stream.

 Beginning with a start-of-text state, the layout engine parses the text, glyph by glyph.
 Depending on its current state and the class of the glyph it encounters, it will switch to a new state and possibly perform an appropriate action.
 The process continues until the glyph stream is exhausted.